qusaismael/textify/README.md

-# HD Binary Art Generator (Extended)
+# 🎨 HD Binary Art Generator

-HD Binary Art Generator (Extended) is a web-based tool that converts your photos into creative text art.
+**HD Binary Art Generator** is a web-based tool that converts your photos into creative text art.
 Whether you prefer ASCII, binary (0/1), or emoji-based representations, this application processes your image **entirely on your device**—ensuring privacy and quick results.

 ## 🚀 Features